-directory of the USB drive.
+boot/linux/x86_64/ directory of the USB drive.

-files to boot/linux/
+.sfs files to boot/linux/:

-files from common or dist-dependent to boot/linux/
+README.txt files from the .zip for more information..sfs files from common or dist-dependent to boot/linux/ directory.

-kver=6.9.10 dist=bookworm flavor=gnome repo=https://korc.jp/sfs
+kver=6.9.10 dist=trixie flavor=gnome repo=https://korc.jp/sfs

 If you have wired network connection and feel really adventurous, you can modify command above and replace currently